eugenius1/eugenius1.github.io/_posts/2021-05-19-my-investing-journey-1-the-awakening.md

 Investing always has **risk** and **nothing is guaranteed**.
 You could even get back less than what you invested.
 In general, as many decades of history has shown, a well-diversified investment portfolio doesn't lose money in the long run.

+**History doesn't guarantee future**:
+For example, just because Tesla stocks went up over 700% last year, it doesn't mean that it will continue to do that every year.
+You would have to understand why the stock did so well last year and realistically what the future holds for the company.

 **Money is just fuel**:
 It amplifies who you are and your character.